Donate

 Yes – the guidance applies to all schools in England.

-New research shows that the majority of British public think it's right for teachers at primary school to talk positively about different families, including LGBTQ+ families.
+Research shows that the majority of British public think it's right for teachers at primary school to talk positively about different families, including LGBTQ+ families.

 Parents can’t withdraw their children from Relationships Education in primary or secondary school.
 But they can withdraw their children from some or all of Sex Education at both primary and secondary level, up until three terms before their child’s 16th birthday.